OzgeKocaoglu/Fall/README.md

 ## Features

 - **Unity & C#**: The game is built in Unity using C#.
-- **REST API**: Player data is accessed through an API created with JavaScript and Node.js.
 - **Database**: Player data is stored in MongoDB.
 - **Dependency Management**: Zenject is used to manage class relationships within the game.
 - **Reactive Programming**: UniRx is used instead of .NET Reactive Extensions.